sorozco21/ProjectScheduler/README.md

 Swagger is integrated to automatically generate API documentation.
 The API documentation can be accessed at: http://localhost:8080/swagger-ui/index.html#/

 ## H2 Console
-This uses H2 database can be access here at: http://localhost:8080/h2-console/
+* This uses H2 database can be access here at: http://localhost:8080/h2-console/
+* username=user
+* password=P@ssTheSCHED123